 - Click to select the existing Clearance constraint.
 Note that this rule has two Full Query fields, that is because it is a Binary rule.
 The rules engine checks each object targeted by the setting Where the First Object Matches and checks it against the objects targeted by the Where the Second Object Matches setting, to confirm that they satisfy the specified Constraints settings.
 For this design, this rule will be configured to define a single clearance between

 - In the Constraints region of the dialog, set the Minimum Clearance to

 - Click Apply to save the rule and keep the dialog open.

 Defining the Routing Via Style

-Main article: Routing Via Style
+Design rule reference: Routing Via Style

 As you route and change layers a via is automatically added, in this situation the via properties are defined by the applicable Routing Via Style design rule.
 If you place a via from the Place menu, its values are defined by the in-built default primitive settings.
 For the tutorial, you will configure the Routing Via Style design rule.